trustwallet/shortcut-pr-title-checker/README.md

           expected_states: "in progress,to do,ready for review"
           enforce_prefix_check: "true"   # require prefix formats
           enforce_single_pr_for_each_ticket: "true"  # ensure only one PR linked per ticket
-          skip_pr_title_include: "Bump SDK,no ticket for this PR"  # skip validation for these cases
+          skip_if_title_contains: "Bump SDK,no ticket for this PR"  # skip validation for these cases
 ```

 ### Advanced Usage